First French legislative constituency for citizens abroad

-The first constituency for French residents overseas (French: Première circonscription des Français établis hors de France) is one of eleven constituencies representing French citizens living abroad.
+The first French legislative constituency for citizens abroad (French: Première circonscription des Français établis hors de France) is one of eleven constituencies representing French people living outside France.
 It was created by the 2010 redistricting of French legislative constituencies and elects, since 2012, one representative to the National Assembly.

 It represents all French citizens living in Canada and the United States.
-It is the most populous constituency of its kind, containing 231,328 registered French voters as of 2022.
+It is the most populous constituency of its kind, containing 265,898 registered French voters as of 2024.

 Area represented

-The First constituency for French residents overseas encompasses the following countries and French consular constituencies:
+The first constituency for citizens abroad encompasses the following countries and French consular constituencies: